 They're so transparent, in fact, they even publish their revenue — verified by Stripe.

-This is related to the above.
-But say you hit 100,000 pageviews a month and think "Dang!
+Say you hit 100,000 page-views a month and think "Dang!
 I should put some ads on here."
 Well, you can, using whatever partner you want.
-Adsense, MediaVine, you name it.
+You can use Google Adsense, MediaVine, you name it.

 4. You get to brand your own blog with Ghost.